Mlor10/indieProject/DesignDocuments/UserStories.md

 ### Add in new store listing
 As a registered user, I want to be able to add in new card listings, so I can trade or sell my cards.

+### Add in user reviews
+As a registered user, I want to be able to add a review to other users, so others can see their card trading services.

+### Browse users' reviews
+As any user, I want to be able to see the user's reviews based on their card trading.

 ### Upload image for store listing
 As a registered user, I want to be able to upload an image of my card, so I can prove that I have the card and to show its current state.